simonw/llm/docs/other-models.md

 Add `completion: true` if the model is a completion model that uses a `/completion` as opposed to a `/completion/chat` endpoint.

+If a model does not support streaming, add `can_stream: false` to disable the streaming option.

 Having configured the model like this, run `llm models` to check that it installed correctly.
 You can then run prompts against it like so:

 ```bash